Facebook, Inc. (NASDAQ:FB) CEO Mark Zuckerberg Sells 125,600 Shares

-Facebook, Inc. (NASDAQ:FB) CEO Mark Zuckerberg sold 125,600 shares of the company’s stock in a transaction dated Wednesday, October 23rd.
-The shares were sold at an average price of $184.78, for a total transaction of $23,208,368.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Facebook, Inc. (NASDAQ:FB) CEO Mark Zuckerberg sold 125,600 shares of the stock in a transaction on Friday, October 25th.
+The stock was sold at an average price of $187.67, for a total transaction of $23,571,352.00.
+The sale was disclosed in a document filed with the SEC, which is available at this link.

 Mark Zuckerberg also recently made the following trade(s):